electrickite/httpty/README.md

         "cert": "/path/to/cert.pem",   Path to TLS certificate
         "key": "/path/to/key.pem"      Path to TLS private key },
-      "terminal": {
+      "client": {
-        "command": "/bin/sh",          Path to executable command
+        "command": "/bin/sh",          Path to executable command for pty "args": [],                    Array of arguments to pass to command "connections": 10,             Connection limit
-        "args": []                     Array of arguments to pass to command "motd": "Hello, world!",       Message of the day to display on connect }
+        "ping": 60,                    Socket ping interval in seconds (0 disables pings) "motd": "Hello, world!"
+Message of the day to display on connect }
     }